e-finance-frankfurt/server-user/manual/README.md

 1. Enter `http://<ip-adress>` in your browser to access the JupyterHub login page.
 Note that this page can only be accessed from within the university network or via a virtual private network (VPN).
 2. Enter your `<user-name>`.
 The user name is determined by the admin.
 3. Enter an arbitrary password, which is entirely up to you.
-Only after your first login, your account will have password protection.
 4. Click on the `sign in` button, leading you directly to the server options page for your default server.
 5. Click on the `home` tab, leading you to the hub control panel.